Activist Soup Kit

 In 1997, after years of protest, legal battles, and courage from activists like Nicholas Toonen, Tasmania finally decriminalised homosexuality.
 This soup celebrates that legacy, a reminder that change is built from persistence, care, and community.

-Ingredients Nutritional information
+Ingredients Nutritional Information

 Red Lentils, Beetroot, Tomato Powder, Onion Flakes, Garlic, Paprika, Cumin, Lemon Zest, Dried Parsley, Black Pepper, Salt.